SoftCircuits/JavaScriptFormatter/README.md

 ## Introduction

 SoftCircuits.JavaScriptFormatter is a JavaScript formatter library for .NET.
-It may be particularly useful for converting minified JavaScript to a more readable format.
+It may be particularly useful for converting minified JavaScript to make it more readable.

 ## Usage